Conflicting Reports Emerge on Bears’ Trade Attempt for Matthew Judon

 Biggs’ intel about how the Bears approached Judon’s contract situation aligns with how general manager Ryan Poles has done business in the past.
 The third-year GM has shown he isn’t afraid to trade for a player and quickly extend him — as he did with star pass rusher Montez Sweat — but Judon is 32 and coming off a season-ending injury, making it difficult for a still-rebuilding team to extend him before seeing him play.

-The Bears could see a recent example of what can happen when a team trades for a player seeking a new contract but does not devise a plan to appease his deal demands.
+The Bears also have a recent example of what can happen when a team trades for a player seeking a new contract but does not devise a plan to appease his deal demands.
 The New York Jets are in such a situation with pass rusher Haason Reddick, whom they traded a conditional third-round pick to acquire from Philadelphia in April.

 Reddick has continued his pursuit of a new contract and has not practiced once for the Jets since his arrival.
 According to ESPN’s Rich Cimini, he hasn’t even set foot inside the team’s facility since his initial physical and introductory press conference in April.
 Now, the Jets are in a stalemate with Reddick, who requested a trade on August 12.